Medically reviewed by Drugs.com. Last updated on Aug 1, 2023.

 Zuplenz side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Zuplenz: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Zuplenz: rash, hives; fever, chills, difficult breathing; swelling of your face, lips, tongue, or throat.

 blurred vision or temporary vision loss (lasting from only a few minutes to several hours);